-of CSSR Work-Out Agreement npliant Adult:
+I el III S Of CSSR WORK-Out Agreement

+Noncompliant Adult:

 Please check one of the below boxes:

-I [head of household or spouse/cohead] certify that the noncompliant adult named above no longer resides in the unit.
-[Verification attached.]
+I [head of household or spouse/cohead] certify that the noncompliabove no longer resides in the unit.
+[Verification attached.] iant adult named

-I, the noncompliant adult named above, agree to completehours in the upcoming 12-month lease term.
-These hours include thehours not fulfilled in the most previous lease term, plus the 96 hours for the upcoming lease term.
+I, the noncompliant adult named above, agree to complete_upcoming 12-month lease term.
+These hours include the_fulfilled in the most previous lease term, plus the 96 hours for the term. hours not

-Below is a description of means through which I will comply with the CSSR requirement:
+Below is a description of means through which I will comply with requirement: h the CSSR

 Description of Activity Number of Hours

-1

-2

-3

-4

-5
+1.

+2.

+3.

+4.

+5.

 Total Hours

-SIGNE D AND ATTESTED THIS DATE
+SIGNED AND ATTESTED THIS DATE

-Signat ure: Date:
+Signati ure: Date:

-Signat Head of Household ure: Date:
+Head of Household

+Signatı ure: Date:

-Signat Noncompliant Adult, if other than Head of Household ure: Date:
+Noncompliant Adult, if other than Head of Household

-SDHC Official
+Signatı ure: Date: